 |Eight (United Universities WBC)||Coxed Four (Stuart Ladies RC)|

 Sylvia Harper (Weybridge Ladies ARC)

-Dorothea Newman had also rowed in the eight at the 1954 Championships, and Gill Perry and Barbara Philipson had taken part in the 1953 ‘test’ regatta in Copenhagen which had at least given them one race’s-worth of multi-lane experience, but the rest of the eight were new to International competition and, in fact, to rowing as several of them were still students.
+Dorothea Newman had also rowed in the eight at the 1954 Championships, and Gill Perry, Barbara Philipson and Frances had taken part in the 1953 ‘test’ regatta in Copenhagen which had at least given them one race’s-worth of multi-lane experience, but the rest of the eight were new to International competition and, in fact, to rowing as several of them were still students.